petuum/autodist/docs/usage/symphony-integration.md

-# AutoDist in Symphony
+# Symphony Integration

-## Symphony
+## What is Symphony?

-Symphony is a machine learning platform which includes resource management, job control, etc. AutoDist will be the distributed training backend of this platform.
+Symphony is a machine learning platform built by Petuum Inc. which includes resource management, job control, etc. AutoDist will be the distributed training backend of this platform.

 ## AutoDist in Symphony